elkingarcia11/embarque-tenares-vue-quasar/README.md

 ## Features

-- Slideshow of images for each apartment
+- Track package status using invoice number
-- Internationalization to cater to a multitude of foreign clients
+- Internationalization to cater to bilingual clients
-- Filtering based on desired amount of people, views, bathrooms, and bedrooms
-- Link to reserve for each apartment
-- Directions and location information in case Airbnb information is faulty or difficult to understand
+- View latest rates, FAQs, and location information like addresses, phones, hours and more
+- Links to our social media platforms

 ### Production Link